 Hurling only requires three pieces of equipment, the camán or hurling stick, the sliotar or ball, and a helmet.
 Helmets are now required for any active play, including scrimmages, to protect from incidental contact.
 If you come to a practice as a guest, we'll have equipment for you to use until you decide to join the club!
 The total cost of equipment to play is between $120 and $150, but you can spend more if you choose top of the line equipment.
 Optional equipment includes gloves with protective ribs on the back of the hand.
 The club has some inventory in stock for members in the Club Store.

 Hurling gloves - $13-$30.
 Hurling gloves have ribs on the back of the glove that protect your hands from incidental impact with a Hurley.
 There are a variety of makers of hurling gloves.
-We carry Myrco and O'Neill's gloves at this time.
+We favor Myrco gloves for design, protection and durability.

 See our inventory in the Club Store!

 There are a variety of helmet makers of good quality.
 The most popular are Mycro, Cooper, Azzurri and O'Neill's.
 The prices range widely from $65 to $125.
 I won't try to favor one helmet over another.
 Like with hurleys, once a helmet is approved safe, it is all about personal preference.